 Component Requirement Operating System The operating system for the workstation must be RHEL/CentOS 7.8 or later.

-Component Requirement Networking The workstation should be in the same VPC as the EKS cluster.
+Networking The workstation should be in the same VPC as the EKS cluster.
 If it is not in the same VPC, make sure that it is on a network that is routable from the cluster's VPC.
 Software AWS-CLI Version 2 is recommended.
 Version 1.16.156 or later is supported.
 For instructions, see Install AWS-CLI below.
 EKSCTL Version 0.40.0 or later is required.
 For instructions, see Install EKSCTL below.
-Kubectl Versions 1.21 - 1.24 are supported.
-Cambridge Semantics recommends that you use the same kubectl version as the EKS cluster version.
+Kubectl: Cambridge Semantics recommends that you use the same kubectl version as the EKS cluster version.
 For instructions, see Install Kubectl below.
 CSI EKSCTL Package Cambridge Semantics provides eksctl scripts and configuration files to use for provisioning the EKS cluster and node groups.
 Download the files to the workstation.
 See Download the Cluster Creation Scripts and Configuration Files for more information about the eksctl package.